Full-Stack Developer Roadmap

 Build your backend inside Next.js.
 API routes handle external requests; server actions handle form submissions and mutations.
 Together, they give you a complete backend without a separate server.

-Project: Build Vault's backend: API routes for bookmark CRUD (POST /api/bookmarks, GET /api/bookmarks?collection=x&sort=-created), a server action for the "add bookmark" form that fetches metadata and saves to the database, input validation with Zod, and middleware that rejects unauthenticated requests with proper error responses.
+Project: Build Vault's backend: API routes for bookmark CRUD with filtering and sorting, a server action for the add-bookmark form that fetches metadata and saves to the DB, Zod-validated input, middleware that rejects unauthenticated requests with proper error responses.

 Module 9